Joseph LeMaster, MD, MPH – National Research Network Director

 Elise is a research project manager for the AAFP NRN.
 She has experience in qualitative research, research coordination, and communication with both practices and patients.
 She earned her Master of Arts degree in Sociology from the University of Missouri-Kansas City and has specific research interests in social determinants of health, health policy, and cultural attitudes toward health.

 1-800-274-2237, ext.
 6152

-Joel has served as a senior project coordinator for the PeRson EmPowered Asthma RElief study (PREPARE), a pragmatic asthma trial based at Harvard University, since August 2016.
-He is involved with project management, research design, data collection, supporting research sites, human subjects protection and IRBs, and practice and subject recruitment.
-Prior to his work on PREPARE, Mr. Shields worked as a quantitative and qualitative research in the Marketing Division at the American Academy of Family Physicians from 2006-2016.
+Joel joined the AAFP National Research Network in August 2016.
+He is involved with project management, research design, data collection, supporting research sites, human subjects protection, IRBs, and practice and subject recruitment.
+Prior to his work with the NRN, Mr. Shields worked as a quantitative and qualitative research in the Marketing Division at the American Academy of Family Physicians from 2006-2016.
 Mr. Shields completed his Master of Arts degree in sociology from the University of Missouri – Kansas City in 2007 and his Bachelor of Science in sociology from Missouri State University in 2000.